Skip to content

 Is St. John's University-New York Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of St. John's University-New York earn a median of $69,571, roughly in line with national averages for graduates.
+Ten years out, alumni of St. John's University-New York earn a median of $69,571, roughly in line with the national average for college graduates.

 $54,189